raulagrait/ios-birding/README.md

 #### Hamburger Menu

-- [ ] Dragging anywhere in the view should reveal the menu.
+- [x] Dragging anywhere in the view should reveal the menu.
+- [x] The menu should include a link to your profile
-- [ ] The menu should include links to your profile, the home timeline, and the mentions view.
+- [x] The menu should include a link to your home timeline
-- [ ] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
+- [ ] The menu should include a link to the mentions view

 #### Profile page